Dakunvarlar/alx-system_engineering-devops-A/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format.
+displays content in the current directory, in long format,with hidden files and numeric IDS